-57 https://masswoods.org/outsmart.
+&lt;sup>57 https://masswoods.org/outsmart.
 Accessed March 5, 2019.

-One of the immediate threats to Shutesbury is the combined impact of the hemlock woolly adelgid and hemlock elongate scale, small insects that colonize and kill hemlocks.
+One of the immediate threats to Shutesbury is the combination of the impacts of the Hemlock Woolly Adelgid and Hemlock Elongate Scale, small insects that colonize and kill hemlocks.
 Both pests may spread unimpeded, and together could cause widespread hemlock mortality.
-Though not yet present in Shutesbury, emerald ash borer has the potential to eliminate all ashes from the forest in the next few decades.
-Overall, the location of occurrence of invasive species in Shutesbury is Large.